 Location and Contact Details of Museo Antioquia in Medellin:

 $10.500 pesos – Students holding a current ID and those who are over 60 years old

 Museo de Arte Moderno (Modern Art Museum) or MAMM is another important museum in Medellin, located in the Ciudad del Rio sector of El Poblado.
 It is now housed in a refurbished industrial building which was a former steel mill.
 Known also as “El MAMM”, this museum highlights modern and contemporary art.

 The museum’s newest wing (an impressively large and modern construction) is home to a vast collection of work by Débora Arango, a famous Colombian painter, and Medellin native.
 It also has regular cinema screenings that show independent films.

 Located in the Ciudad del Rio neighborhood, this museum is an art lover’s dream.
 It has some world-class exhibitions of modern art and both permanent and temporary exhibits which promote the best of Colombian modern art.

 El MAMM was founded by a group of artists who wanted the public to know more about modern and contemporary art.
-The museum was originally in a communal space which was originally intended for a church.
+The museum was originally in a communal space that was originally intended for a church.

-Later on, the museum was transferred to a refurbished steel plant, a small and modest warehouse, which was recently added on to, adding much more floor space for exhibition.
+Later on, the museum was transferred to a refurbished steel plant, a small and modest warehouse, which was recently added on to, adding much more floor space for exhibitions.
 This move was also an homage to Colombia’s industrial past as the museum celebrated its 30th anniversary and a symbol of the rebirth for which Medellin has become known for.

 Pro Tip: On the last Friday of each month, the museum has FREE entrance in the evenings, so definitely visit then if you’re low on cash.